dtcenter/METplus/docs/Users_Guide/glossary.rst

      | *Default:*  Varies

    MET_INSTALL_DIR
      The base directory of the MET install.
 To be defined when using MET version 6.1 and beyond.
+Used to get the full path of the MET executable and the share directory when calling from METplus Wrappers.

+     | *Used by:*  All
+     | *Family:*  [dir]
+     | *Default:*  Varies

+   MET_BIN_DIR
+        The directory of the MET executables.
 Used to get the full path of the MET executable when calling from METplus Wrappers.

      | *Used by:*  All
      | *Family:*  [dir]
-     | *Default:*  Varies
+     | *Default:* {MET_INSTALL_DIR}/bin

    MISSING_VAL
      .. warning:: **DEPRECATED:** Please use :term:`TC_PAIRS_MISSING_VAL`.